Danyarkhdir/Inventory-Managment-System/README.md

 - Each items has its own ID.
 - there are items of different brunches in inventory.
 - Coustmers with their own name/address and phone number.
-- it must show all orders
+- it must show all orders.
 - Each coustmer can have many orders.
 - When an item in inventory will all over/a little bit or expired, the system have to warn the admin.
 - Bill that contains details about every order.